Editor's Note: Post updated for accuracy on September 12, 2018.

 What is tax sourcing?

-Tax sourcing simply refers to determining the rate at which you tax a sale by tracing the sale’s “tax source.”
-Most states tax a sale and determine the rate to charge based on its destination, while 11 states determine the rate based on its origin or the business’s location.
-The good news is that this is only an issue when you sell to customers in your own state.
+Tax sourcing refers to the process of determining the rate at which you tax a sale by tracing the sale’s “tax source.”
+Most states determine sales tax rates based on a product's final destination.
+However, 11 states determine the rate based on the origin of the product (or the business’s location).
+This is only an issue when you sell to customers in your own state.

 When do you owe use tax?